Mass media in Seattle: Magazines

-425 Magazine, its companion for the business market, 425 Business and South Sound, and South Sound Business are published by Premier Media and reach the greater Puget Sound area.
+425 Magazine, its companion for the business market, 425 Business, South Sound, and South Sound Business are published by Premier Media and reach the greater Puget Sound area.

 Two locally owned magazines for parents, ParentMap Newsmagazine and Seattle's Child, are published monthly.
 Conscious living magazine Seattle Natural Awakenings is also locally owned and published monthly.
 The multi-ethnic glossy Colors NW publishes a companion Colors NW video podcast.
 Seattle Magazine and Seattle Metropolitan, local lifestyle magazines, are published monthly.
 Northwest Woman Magazine is a regional bimonthly publication for the Northwest woman; it is published in Spokane.

 425Business is a monthly Seattle business magazine.

 Environmental online magazines Worldchanging and Grist are based in Seattle.

 Sound Rider!, an online motorcycling magazine, is also published from Seattle.

 OutdoorsNW magazine, published by Price Media, Inc. in Seattle since 1988, serves the active, outdoor recreational enthusiasts.

 Satire

 Seattle has a long history of hyper-local satire that stretches from the days of a late-night skit show Almost Live!—which launched the careers of Joel McHale and Bill Nye the Science Guy.
 A modern satire website, The Needling, is described by many as a local version of satire site The Onion.